nph4rd/nph4rd.github.io/_posts/2024-10-02-active-inference.md

 -E_{Q(\bar{x}, \bar{y})}[D_{KL}[Q(\bar{x}|\bar{y})||Q(\bar{x})]] - E_{Q(\bar{y})}[lnP(\bar{y})]
 $$

 The above is the _expected free energy_.
-The first term can be interpreted as the information gain -- i.e. how much information about the states $$\bar{x}$$ is brought in by the stream of observations $$\bar{y}$$, which can be measured as the KL divergence between the distributions over $$\bar{x}$$, when conditioning on $$\bar{y}$$ vs when we don't :) This means that agents choose policies that _induce_ observations that carry more information with them.
+The first term can be interpreted as the information gain -- i.e. how much information about the states $$ \bar{x} $$ is brought in by the stream of observations $$ \bar{y} $$, which can be measured as the KL divergence between the distributions over $$ \bar{x} $$, when conditioning on $$ \bar{y} $$ vs when we don't :) This means that agents choose policies that _induce_ observations that carry more information with them.
 For example, imagine a situation where you need to go to the dentist.
 If you had a good recall of your schedule, having a look at your calendar will not give you any new information -- indeed, you might as well just call and book your appointment.
 However, normally, you would first take a look at your calendar to resolve the uncertainty around your schedule.
 Such step would allow you to gain enough information to then successfully achieve your goal to go to the dentist.

 The second term of the expected free energy can be thought as utility maximisation, or the "exploitation" of policies that lead to preferrable observations.
 Thus, to minimise expected free energy it would be necessary not only to seek policies that induce "exploration" or information gain, but also to seek those that confirm priors over preferred states.